rodfrutuoso/nest_ecoapp/README.md

 # Technical debt
 - Create a away to migrate the scheamas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery
-- Verify if DDD errors are comunicating to nest excepetion errors
+- Verify if DDD errors are comunicating to nest excepetion errors [x]
-- budget fetch use cases needs contractId on search
+- budget fetch use cases needs contractId on search []
-- transfer-material needs verification if parameters exists
+- transfer-material needs verification if parameters exists [x]
-- ajust history movimentation fetch
+- ajust history movimentation fetch [x]
-- ajust user fetch
+- ajust user fetch [x]
 - put controller classes on another archive
+- refact storekeeper and estimator use cases to include mother class user and auth by it

 # Order